durden/defensive_coding/asserts.md

 # Debug info when it counts

-- Good messages include parameters and local state
+- Good messages with parameters/local state
 - Invalid assumptions about environment
 - Avoid unreproducible bugs